-As described above, construction activities may require use of up to two helicopter at one time to facilitate access to the tower/pole work areas.
+As described above, construction activities may require use of up to two helicopters at one time to facilitate access to the tower/pole work areas.
 To accommodate use of helicopters, helicopter landing zones may be collocated with staging areas.
 Approximately 16 potential landing zone sites, with a temporary footprint of not more than 1 acre have been identified for the Site 7 - Le Grand Junction/Sandy Mush Road, Warnerville - Wilson 230 kV Transmission Line; however, the exact location and footprint along other alignments would depend on conditions on the ground and would not be determined until just prior to construction.
 The helicopter landing zone would be used to support helicopter operations (e.g., transport materials to and from pole/tower sites), as well as facilitate other activities, including staging and storing construction materials and equipment, refueling, and assembling construction materials.
-Ground access to the helicopter landing, and filling to create a stable and level area may occur as needed.
+Ground access to the helicopter landing zone could be by overland access routes or existing roads.
+Some limited surface blading, grading, and filling to create a stable and level area may occur as needed.
 Vegetation/crop removal, tree trimming, and matting or plating of drainage crossings may be required for vehicle access.